Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: ojasiewicz--Simon gradient inequalities for coupled Yang--Mills energy functions

-\begin{rmk}[{\L}ojasiewicz--Simon gradient inequality for coupled Yang-Mills energy functionals on quotient spaces] We recall that the space of all smooth connections on $P$ is an affine space, $\sA(p) = A_1 + \Omega^1(X;\ad P)$.
-While the energy functionals $\sE_g$ and $\sF_g$ in Definition \ref{defn:Boson_and_fermion_coupled_Yang-Mills_energy_functional} were initially defined on affine spaces modeled on $C^\infty(X;\Lambda^1\otimes\ad P\oplus E)$ or $C^\infty(X;\Lambda^1\otimes\ad P\oplus W\otimes E)$, the functionals are invariant under the action of the group of gauge transformations, $\Aut(P)$, and thus descend to the corresponding quotient spaces.
-The resulting configuration spaces may be given the structure of smooth Banach manifolds in a standard way \cite[Sections 4.2.1]{DK}, \cite[Chapter 3]{FU}, \cite[Section 1]{GroisserParkerGeometryDefinite} and, with minor modifications of standard proofs, the structure of real analytic Banach manifolds as discussed in Section \ref{subsubsec:Analyticity_of_quotient_spaces}. \end{rmk}
+\begin{rmk}[{\L}ojasiewicz--Simon gradient inequality for coupled Yang--Mills energy functions on quotient spaces] We recall that the space of all smooth connections on $P$ is an affine space, $\sA(p) = A_1 + \Omega^1(X;\ad P)$.
+While the energy functions $\sE_g$ and $\sF_g$ in Definition \ref{defn:Boson_and_fermion_coupled_Yang--Mills_energy_function} were initially defined on affine spaces modeled on $C^\infty(X;\Lambda^1\otimes\ad P\oplus E)$ or $C^\infty(X;\Lambda^1\otimes\ad P\oplus W\otimes E)$, the functions are invariant under the action of the group of gauge transformations, $\Aut(P)$, and thus descend to the corresponding quotient spaces.
+The resulting configuration spaces may be given the structure of smooth Banach manifolds in a standard way \cite[Sections 4.2.1]{DK}, \cite[Chapter 3]{FU}, \cite[Section 1]{GroisserParkerGeometryDefinite} and, with minor modifications of standard proofs, the structure of real analytic Banach manifolds as discussed in Section \ref{subsec:Analyticity_of_quotient_spaces}. \end{rmk}

-\begin{rmk}[{\L}ojasiewicz--Simon gradient inequality for the Yang-Mills energy functional over a Riemann surface] When $d=2$, it is known that the pure Yang-Mills energy functional obeys the Morse-Bott condition in the sense of \cite[Definition 1.9]{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v6} and so by \cite[Theorem 4]{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_map} (our abstract {\L}ojasiewicz--Simon gradient inequality for Morse-Bott functionals on Banach spaces), one has the optimal {\L}ojasiewicz--Simon exponent, $\theta = 1/2$. \end{rmk}
+\begin{rmk}[{\L}ojasiewicz--Simon gradient inequality for the Yang--Mills energy function over a Riemann surface] When $d=2$, it is known in many cases (see \cite{Feehan_lojasiewicz_inequality_ground_state}) that the pure Yang--Mills energy function obeys the Morse--Bott condition in the sense of \cite[Definition 1.9]{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v6} and so by \cite[Theorem 4]{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v6} (our abstract {\L}ojasiewicz--Simon gradient inequality for Morse--Bott functions on Banach spaces), one has the optimal {\L}ojasiewicz--Simon exponent, $\theta = 1/2$. \end{rmk}